If you’re here, it’s probably because you’ve heard of the likes of Logan Paul, Jake Paul or Felix “PewDiePie” Kjellberg.

 And that’s the most reasonable thing because it is pretty rare to earn so much money vlogging.

-You don’t have to be a Tycoon like one of these guys; there are other thousands making a comfortable living off YouTube.
+You don’t have to be a Tycoon like one of these guys; like me, there are other thousands making a comfortable living off YouTube.

 So, how do they do it?